MohamedTamer166/Tourism-Agency-Database-System./README.md

 # 🏝️ Tourism Agency Database System

-This project is a comprehensive **database system for a tourism agency**, developed as part of the Pure_CS_AMMA course.
-The system manages key entities such as employees, customers, tours, transportation, and site visits — aiming to improve service quality, operational efficiency, and decision-making in the tourism industry.
+This project is a comprehensive **database system for a tourism agency**, The system manages key entities such as employees, customers, tours, transportation, and site visits — aiming to improve service quality, operational efficiency, and decision-making in the tourism industry.

 ## 👥 Team Members